 This area is designed to prepare students for effective teaching in classrooms by sensitively responding to different individual and diverse needs.
 It enhances students' understanding of the learners' learning difficulties and equips them with a range of pedagogies that value diversity.

-Students are required to study a total of 3 courses (9 cps).
-They may choose from different subject areas depending on their needs and professional interests.
+Students are required to take 3 courses (9 cps) from Area B. They can choose courses from different subject areas below according to their professional needs and interest.
 The courses are:

 The course prepares students to develop a proposal for conducting a research-based project (Honours Project) or an inquiry-based project (Capstone Project) in their chosen areas.
 It introduces basic knowledge and principles of research, ethical issues in the research process and methodology for conducting research in education and related disciplines.

-The Field Experience plays a crucial role in the programme, consisting of 2 components: Teaching Practice and Field Experience Portfolios.
-Students will be provided with opportunities to apply and put theories learnt in the programme, and share and report on small groups collaborative teaching activities.
+Field Experience plays a crucial role in the programme, consisting of 2 components: Teaching Practice and Field Experience Portfolios.
+Students will be provided with opportunities to apply and put theories learnt in the programme into practice, and share and report on small groups collaborative teaching activities.

 In order to broaden student’s perspectives in personal and professional development, a selection of general education courses related to well-being, positive thinking, stress management and healthy living are offered.
 Students are required to take one general education course (3 cps).

-For students having a full-time teaching post in secondary / primary / kindergarten / special / international schools or in relevant pre-school learning centers (for SEN children) Note 1 :
+For students having a full-time teaching post in secondary / primary / special / international schools / kindergarten or early education and training centre (for SEN children) Note 1:

 to have a minimum of 4 relevant periods Note 2 per week / per 5 to 7-day cycle during the course of study in the programme.